 Principles, concepts, and theories in transportation geography.
-659. Seminar in Urban Transportation (3) Prerequisites: Geography 559 and approval of departmental graduate advisory committee.
-Intensive study and research on topics in urban transportation geography.
-Emphasis on transport innovations and their impact on urban spatial patterns.
-Occasional field trips may be arranged.
-670. Seminar in Environment and Resource Conservation Theory (3) Prerequisites: Geography 370 and 371, and approval of departmental graduate advisory committee.
-Theory and general principles involved in natural resources conservation and in attaining and preserving a high level of environmental quality.
+670. Seminar in Environment and Resource Conservation Theory (3) Prerequisites: Geography 370 and 371, and approval of departmental graduate advisory Theory and general principles involved in natural resources conservation and in attaining and preserving a high level of environmental quality.
 Maximum credit three units applicable on a master's degree.
 A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 671.
 Seminar in Problems of Environment and Resource Conservation (3) Prerequisites: Geography 670 and approval of departmental graduate advisory committee.
 Investigation of specific problem areas in natural resources conservation or in the maintenance of environmental quality.
 May be repeated with different content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 675.
 Seminar in Recreational Geography (3) Prerequisites: Geography 575 and approval of departmental graduate advisory committee.
-Geography 370 and 371 are recommended Design and management of recreational areas Emphasis on man-land relationship in natural parks of San Diego County Maximum credit three units applicable on a master's degree.
-A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 680.
+Geography 370 and 371 are recommended.

+Design and management of recreational areas.
+Emphasis on man-land relationship in natural parks of San Diego County.
+Maximum credit three units applicable on a master's A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 680.
 Seminar in Cartography (3) Prerequisites: One course in cartography and approval of departmental graduate advisory committee.
 Use of the map in geographic analysis.
 Problems and recent trends in cartography.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
-687. Seminar in Remote Sensing of the Environment (3) Prerequisite: Geography 587 The use of remote sensing techniques in the study of man's cultural and biophysical environment.
+687. Seminar in Remote Sensing of the Environment (3) Prerequisite: Geography 588.

+The use of remote sensing techniques in the study of man's cultural and biophysical environment.
 689. Techniques of Field Research (3) Three lectures and three hours of laboratory.